vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/020_yaxmanAshanam/_index.md

 +++
 ## Comment
 Only the last verse is found in Pāipp., in book xiii.
-Appears in Kāuç.
+Appears in Kāuś.
 (30. 7) in a remedial rite for bilious fever, and is reckoned (note to 26.
-1) to the takmanāçana gaṇa.
+1) to the takmanāśana gaṇa.

 ## Translations